community-of-python/.github/README.md

 # Not important repository

 This repository is not important.
-It merely contains profile information and base actions.
+It merely contains profile information and nothing else